 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Welcome to Medicare preventive visit The plan covers the one-time Welcome to Medicare preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed (such as a one-time EKG/ECG screening).
-Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.
-There is no copayment for the Welcome to Medicare preventive visit.
-30% for the Welcome to Medicare preventive visit.
-Deductible does apply.
-Worldwide assistance program Assist America offers you travel assistance services for both medical and non-medical emergencies while traveling internationally or domestically while 100 miles away from home for less than 90 consecutive days.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Worldwide assistance program Assist America offers you travel assistance services for both medical and non-medical emergencies while traveling internationally or domestically while 100 miles away from home for less than 90 consecutive days.
 Services are available 24/7/365.
 Assist America's Operations Center is staffed by trained, multilingual assistance personnel who can provide immediate recommendations for any emergency situation.
-Emergency evacuation or transportation services are available to the nearest facility capable of providing proper care, if care is not locally available. \$0 for services furnished th You will still pay for benef Health Medicare, such as en prescription drugs.
-Deductible does not apply. its covered by Priority
+Emergency evacuation or transportation services are available to the nearest facility \$0 for services furnished th You will still pay for beneff Health Medicare, such as en prescription drugs.Deductible does not apply. its covered by Priority

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
 What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Worldwide assistance program (continued) • Assist America will arrange and pay for a loved one to join a member who is traveling alone and is expected to be hospitalized for more than seven days. • When a prescription is lost or left behind, Assist America works with the prescribing physician and a local pharmacy to replace the member's medicine. • In the event that a member passes away while traveling, Assist America will arrange and pay for the required documents, preparation of remains and transport to bring the mortal remains to a funeral home near the member's place of residence.
-Contact Assist America: within the US by calling 1.800.872.1414, outside the US by calling +1.609.986.1234, or by downloading the free Assist America mobile app.
+Contact Assist America: within the US by calling 800.872.1414, outside the US by calling +1.609.986.1234, or by downloading the free Assist America mobile app.
 The Assist America reference number for Priority Health Medicare members is 01-AA-PHP- 12123M.
 Note: No claims for reimbursement will be accepted.